 The team consists of our officers and officers from Hertfordshire Constabulary, Hertfordshire Fire and Rescue Service, East of England Ambulance Service, Hertfordshire Highways, Hertfordshire County Council and the Health and Safety Executive.
 We need to know when and what events are due to take place in Hertsmere, to ensure community safety during the event.

 Please complete our form and return it.
 You may be asked to attend a meeting to discuss your proposed event in more detail.
-You should also complete and return the Covid-19 Risk Assessment Questionnaire and submit an adequate Covid-19 risk assessment.

 If your event includes alcohol or has regulated entertainment, you will need a Temporary Event Notice